About RTA Relax and Ride/Music City Star

 Services of the Regional Transportation Authority

-RTA operates six regional bus routes between downtown Nashville and Murfreesboro, Gallatin/Hendersonville, Franklin/Brentwood, Spring Hill/Thompson's Station, Springfield/Joelton and Clarksville.
-RTA works closely with the Metropolitan Transit Authority (www.nashvillemta.org) linking riders with 40 routes provided throughout Davidson County.
+RTA operates nine regional bus routes between downtown Nashville and the following cities: Brentwood, Clarksville, Franklin, Gallatin, Hendersonville, Joelton, La Vergne, Murfreesboro, Smyrna, Springfield, Spring Hill, and Thompson's Station.
+RTA works closely with the Metropolitan Transit Authority (www.nashvillemta.org) linking riders with 46 routes provided throughout Davidson County.
 In addition, RTA's rideshare program organizes vanpools and carpools for commuters throughout Middle Tennessee.

 Our representatives work with areas businesses to provide access, through the use of our transit system, to an expanded available workforce.
 Workers can depend on reliable transportation to get them to and from their jobs.